Why the Crimes?

 "My people are destroyed because of lack of knowledge..."
 (Hos.
 4:6a).

 The crimes were a result of my lack of knowledge, though I knew right from wrong.
 Today, I have the knowledge of the Truth that sets one free from the deception, the manipulation of others and my own flesh.
-I believed a lie, resulting in a trail of devastation.
+I believed a lie, instead of knowing my belonging, worth and competence in Christ.

 I allowed ungodliness to rule my life because of passivity -- submissiveness.
 In my laziness, I became a wimp, choosing the easiest course of action, not standing up for the values I was taught as a Boy Scout.
-Being trustworthy, loyal and helpful were no longer a part of my code of conduct within social norms.
+Being trustworthy, loyal and helpful were no longer a part of my code of conduct within social norms, nor common sense.

 I was ignorant of so many core things.
 For instance, the sanctity of life, the real meaning of love, family, righteousness, peace and joy; the concept of how thoughts affect emotions, choices and behavior; the wholistic view and who I am as a person and the power of right believing, were all things foreign to me.